 What are the rooms and facilities on offer at Budock Vean Hotel?

-Half the hotels' rooms have been completely refurbished, therefore guests should make sure they choose a Signature room!
-If they would like a spa treatment during their stay, make sure to book well in advance.
+Almost all the hotels' rooms have been completely refurbished, therefore guests should make sure they choose a Signature room if they want something a little more modern, Standard rooms and some Signature rooms take dogs.
+There are also two spacious and stylish Suites available.
+If you would like a spa treatment during your stay, make sure to book well in advance.
 Leave room for a traditional Cornish Cream Tea in the afternoon out on the sun trap terrace.
 There's a full-size snooker table so guests can practice being Ronnie O'Sullivan, or hire some clubs and play 9 or 18 holes of golf.
 Plenty of comfy lounges to just sit and relax with a good book.

 What can guests enjoy when staying in the Falmouth area?